 What Is Mediation?

 Mediation is a widely used form of alternative dispute resolution or ADR.
-This popular form of ADR is an informal process in which a trained, neutral third party (the mediator) facilitates negotiations between disputing parties.
+This popular form of ADR is an informal process in which a trained mediator sits down with both parties, hears both sides of the dispute and helps the parties find a solution that takes both parties’ needs into account.
 The goal of mediation is to avoid the perils of a lawsuit and assist opposing parties in reaching a settlement out of court.
 Unlike arbitration, another form of ADR, your settlement will not be determined by the impartial third party.

 What Are The Advantages Of Mediation?